DevPatel3547/CustomerPOSSystem/README.md

     npm install react-tsparticles
     npm install axiom
     npm install google-maps-react
+    npm i @react-oauth/google // this is for the Oauth Login
 =======
 Things to download for backend (download in the api folder):
     BEFORE DOING THIS JUST TRY TO RUN BECAUSE THEY SHOULD ALREADY BE DOWNLOADED IN THE NODE_MODULES FOLDER